 Protecting Your Business During Divorce: What Every Entrepreneur Needs to Know

-When you’ve built something from the ground up, the idea that it could be put at risk during divorce can be unnerving.
-For entrepreneurs, executives, and business owners, a divorce is not just a personal transition.
-It is a moment where your livelihood, your employees’ futures, and the company you’ve built may all hang in the balance.
+When you have built a business from the ground up, the idea that it could be put at risk during a divorce can be unnerving.
+For entrepreneurs, executives, and business owners, a divorce is not just a personal transition; it is a moment where your livelihood, your employees’ futures, and the company you’ve built may all hang in the balance.

 At Thacker Sleight, we understand how high the stakes are.
-That is why we help business owners not only navigate the legal system but also make informed, strategic decisions that protect their businesses and legacies.
+We help business owners navigate the legal system and make informed, strategic decisions aimed at protecting their businesses and legacies.

 The High-Stakes Intersection of Business and Divorce

-Many clients come to us believing that because their spouse wasn’t actively involved in the business, they have no claim to it.
-In reality, that is rarely the case.
-In Michigan, businesses started or grown during a marriage are often considered part of the marital estate, even if only one spouse managed the company.
+Many clients believe that because their spouse was not actively involved in the business, their spouse has no claim to it.
+In Michigan, that is rarely the case.
+Businesses started or grown during a marriage are often considered part of the marital estate, even if only one spouse managed the company.

-This can raise serious concerns about ownership, control, valuation, and confidentiality.
-Whether you are the founder of a closely held business, a stakeholder in a partnership, or the CEO of a family company, your financial and legal interests must be carefully protected.
+This reality can raise serious concerns about ownership, control, valuation, and confidentiality.
+Whether you are the founder of a closely held business, a stakeholder in a partnership, or the CEO of a family company, your financial and legal interests require careful protection.

 Key Risks to Business Owners During Divorce